 After opening the jar, the mixture is kept cold and it is recommended to consume it in a maximum of 2-3 months.
 One tablespoon a day and your body will thank you!

-The dried sea buckthorn fruits are ground, thus obtaining a powder with a strong vitaminizing and remineralizing effect.
+The dried fruits are ground, thus obtaining a powder with a strong vitaminizing and remineralizing effect.
 The powder can be consumed as such, one teaspoon 4 times a day or can be added to yogurts, salads, sauces, soups, cakes, or hidden in rice milk if the “dwarf” is difficult to convince :))).

-Sea buckthorn tea is an extraordinary energizer and invigorator of the body and can successfully replace morning coffee.
+This tea is an extraordinary energizer and invigorator of the body and can successfully replace morning coffee.
 It is also beneficial for people who follow a weight loss program and want to lose extra pounds, naturally, they can follow a cure with sea buckthorn tea.

-Sea buckthorn for tea can be bought from health food stores or can be prepared at home, the preparation method is very simple.
+I fyou want to use it for tea can be bought from health food stores or can be prepared at home, the preparation method is very simple.

 2. Put 1-2 teaspoons of the dried fruit in a cup and pour boiling water over them.